A sustainable and future-proof solution for the heating transition __

 11. December 2023 4 min.

-District heating makes it possible to supply several buildings, apartment blocks or entire cities with cost-effective and sustainable heat for heating and hot water.
-In this type of heat generation, hot water is not produced on site in the building itself, but in a central power or heating plant nearby.
-You can find out how this works, what advantages it brings in terms of costs and sustainability, and what needs to be considered when it comes to district heating pipelines in our blog.
+District heating enables the supply of cost-effective and environmentally friendly heat for heating and hot water to multiple buildings, apartment blocks, or even entire cities.
+With this type of heat generation, hot water is not produced on-site within the building itself, but in a nearby central power or heating plant.
+In our blog, you can find out how this system works, the advantages it offers in terms of costs and sustainability, and what to consider regarding the district heating pipeline.

-In a combined heat and power plant, the heat is generated by combustion, for example from fossil fuels such as natural gas or hard coal.
+In a combined heat and power plant, heat is generated by combustion, such as the burning of fossil fuels like natural gas or hard coal.
 However, heat generated during waste incineration or industrial processes is also used as district heating.
-The share of renewable energies in district heating is growing steadily.
-For instance, geothermal and solar thermal energy as well as environmental heat, which is made usable with the help of large-scale heat pumps, are already fed into district heating systems.
+The use of renewable energies makes district heating more environmentally friendly.
+For example, geothermal and solar thermal energy, as well as environmental heat, which is made usable with the help of large heat pumps, are already integrated into district heating systems.

 An evaluation by the German Federal Statistical Office provides the following data on heat generators for district heating: